stafwag/blog/source/_posts/2017-09-09-bacula-on-freebsd-part2.markdown

 ### Configuration directives

-I found the bacula documention not very clear howto setup the catalog connection with certificate authentication, so I downloaded the bacula source code ( version 7.4.7 )to verify the required directives. ./src/dird/d/dird_conf.c
+I found the bacula documention not very clear howto setup the catalog connection with certificate authentication - or I looked at the wrong place - so I downloaded the bacula source code ( version 7.4.7 )to verify the required directives. ./src/dird/d/dird_conf.c

 ```